Forest product: Affordable and clean energy

 Forest products, including wood chips and forest residues, can be converted to bioethanol, biodfuel, biogas, and other bioenergy sources (see also Bioenergy).
 Common conversion technologies can contain fermentation, pyrolysis, gasification, and other technologies.
 These renewable energy sources can be a substitute for traditional fossil fuels.

+FAO, which supported the classification of wood pellets in 2012 and has tracked them ever since, has found production jumping nearly 150 percent to 44 million tonnes by 2021: it largely ascribes this expansion to rising demand driven by the European Commission’s bioenergy targets.

 Climate action

 Forest products can work towards reducing global warming trends when sourced in sustainably managed forests.
 One core idea is that forest products themselves are storage for carbon dioxide.
 First, as mentioned above, bioenergy can replace fossil energy and reduce the greenhouse gas emissions although its combustion initially produces more GHG than fossil fuels per unit of produced energy: it takes several decades or even centuries for new trees to re-absorb the carbon emitted by burning their predecessors.
 Second, timbers from forest can be sustainable construction materials.
 Rather than concrete that is hard for degradation and recycled, structural timbers can be recycled for re-use or for biodegradation.